Anti-Money Laundering ("AML"), Countering the Financing of Terrorism ("CFT") and Know Your Client (“KYC”) Policy

 14. Monitoring Employee Conduct and Accounts

 We will subject employee accounts to the same AML/CFT procedures as customer accounts, under the supervision of the MLRO.
 We will also review the AML/CFT performance of supervisors, as part of their annual performance review.
 The MLRO’s accounts will be reviewed by the testing officer

 15. Confidential Reporting of AML/CFT Non-Compliance

-Employees will promptly report any potential violations of Drachmae Exchange’s AML/CFT compliance program to the MLRO, unless the violations implicate the MLRO, in which case the employee shall report to the testing officer.
+Employees will promptly report any potential violations of Drachmae Market’s AML/CFT compliance program to the MLRO, unless the violations implicate the MLRO, in which case the employee shall report to the testing officer.
 Such reports will be confidential, and the employee will suffer no retaliation for making them.

 16. Additional Risk Areas

 We have reviewed all areas of its business to identify potential money laundering and/or financing of terrorism risks that may not be covered in the procedures described above.
-The major additional areas of risk include future changes to regulations and hacking attempts on Drachmae Exchange’s servers.
-Additional procedures to address these major risks are maintaining constant contact with the FSC and performing daily security checks on Drachmae Exchange’s server security procedures, performed by a dedicated server security specialist.
+The major additional areas of risk include future changes to regulations and hacking attempts on Drachmae Market’s servers.
+Additional procedures to address these major risks are maintaining constant contact with the FSC and performing daily security checks on Drachmae Market’s server security procedures, performed by a dedicated server security specialist.